syntasso/kratix-docs/docs/workshop/part-i/01-installing-kratix.md

 The only required field is `spec.stateStoreRef`, which contains a reference to a State Store present in the platform.
 In this example, it points to the `default` object you created on the previous step.
 The `spec.StateStoreRef.kind` specifies the kind of State Store being used by this Destination.

-That means different Destinations can use different backing storage.
+This means that different Destinations can use different backing storage.
 For example, you can have a set of Destinations backed by Git, while another set of Destinations can be backed by a Bucket.
-Further configuration options pertaining paths are also available both in the [State Store](../main/reference/statestore/intro) and the [Destination object](../main/reference/destinations/intro).
+Further configuration options pertaining to paths are also available both in the [State Store](../main/reference/statestore/intro) and the [Destination object](../main/reference/destinations/intro).

 </details>